 732 deaths per 100,000 live births (2015).

 Source: 28 Too Many

 FGC prevalence in Somalia remains the highest in the world.
-Rather than complete abandonment, there has been a move away from the most severe form of FGC (Type III).
+Rather than complete abandonment, there has been a move away from FGC Type III.
 It is unknown whether this shift could lead to total abandonment of the practice.

 The central and southern regions of the country have the highest prevalence, at 99.2%.
 Qualitative data suggests that the practice is in sharp decline in urban areas, according to the most recent UN report.

 Officially the Republic of Somaliland, it is a self-declared state which is recognised internationally as autonomous from Somalia.Read Somaliland country profile

 Stay up-to-date with stories of change, news and research about ending female genital cutting by signing up to our newsletter.

 If you have any questions, please get in touch.

 At least 3.9 million girls around the world are currently at risk of being cut every year.

 Your donation will help us accelerate an end to female genital cutting (FGC) around the world.